How It Works #

 --detailedInclude attestation level, source, timestamps (verify only)

---exit-zeroAlways exit 0, report-only mode for CI (verify only)
+--exit-zeroAlways exit 0, report-only mode for CI (validate/diff/verify/vuln/intake)

 --jsonMachine-readable JSON output